peteamiri/Tutorials/SalesForce/CertNote2.md

 Cleaning and preparing your data using excel (PMI-SFBAC)

-In Salesforce with English as default, phone numbers are automatically formatted with () and – so do not need it in my import file.
+In SalesForce with English as default, phone numbers are automatically formatted with () and – so do not need it in my import file.
 Concatenate (A2, “ “, B2) or use text to columns to separate.
 All formatting will be gone by saving .csv.
 Also .csv do not support formulas and only saves one sheet, current one.

 Different import tools for different purposes:
 1) Import Wizards: Admin Setup | Data Management| (Imports up to 50,000 accounts and contacts at a time) (can prevent duplicate records) (Has an option to turn off workflow)(But do not allow the import of opportunities) (Do not allow for export of data)